Back to Index

 What level of service or maintenance is required with solar installations?

 Solar panels require almost no maintenance, making them a low-effort and reliable source of energy for homeowners and businesses alike.
-However, there are a few key areas to be aware of to ensure optimal performance throughout the lifespan of the system.

 University of San Diego researchers found that cleaning solar panels is rarely necessary, as less than 0.05 percent of energy is lost per day due to dirt.
 Rain typically washes away most dirt and debris, making professional cleaning an unnecessary expense in most cases.
 However, there are exceptions.
 Panels installed at less than a 5-degree angle may not self-clean effectively with rain, and panels located near highways, factories, or agricultural fields can accumulate dust that may require cleaning.
 Heavy bird droppings can also block enough sunlight to affect energy production.